rubymonsters/webapps-for-beginners/source/02-libraries/04-load_path.md

 From this you can see that I am using <a href="https://github.com/sstephenson/rbenv">rbenv</a>
-to manage my Ruby versions, that my currently active Ruby version is `2.2.1`, and that I am running this on Mac OSX ("darwin").
+to manage my Ruby versions, that my currently active Ruby version is `2.2.1`, and that I am running this on Mac OS X ("darwin").
 All these paths are directories somewhere in the directory where Ruby 2.2.1 is installed on my computer.